 The "smell" center of a dog's brain is 40 times larger than yours.

 Dogs can smell thousands of times better than humans.
 Their noses have millions more scent receptors—for example, a human nose averages 5 million while a Dachshund's has 125 million—making them useful in sniffing out drugs, dead bodies, bed bugs, explosives, and more.
-Your pets also keep a lot of secrets from you.
-Here are 50 of them.
+Find out more secrets your pet isn't telling you.

 No two dog noses are the same.